cheofusi/just_playback/README.md

 playback.seek(60) # positions playback at 1 minute from the start of the audio file playback.set_volume(0.5) # sets the playback volume to 50% of the audio file's original value

+playback.loop_at_end(True) # since 0.1.5.
+Causes playback to automatically restart when it completes.

 playback.active # checks if playback is active i.e playing or paused playback.curr_pos # returns the current absolute playback position in seconds from
 				  #	the start of the audio file (unlike pygame.mixer.get_pos).
-playback.paused # checks if playback is paused. playback.duration # returns the length of the audio file in seconds. playback.volume # returns current playback volume
+playback.paused # checks if playback is paused. playback.duration # returns the length of the audio file in seconds. playback.volume # returns current playback volume playback.loops_at_end # checks if playback is set to restart when it completes.
 ```